sant527/pdf-files-manupulation/README.md

 ## STEP2: Get the combined nested toc/outline python array**

+Note: Update Bookmark pagenumbers: We have to add the add up page numbers of previous files total to the bookmarks

 ```python
 import fitz
 # STEP A: GET THE FLATTENED TOTAL OUTLINES